 According to Jury Verdict Research, the average verdict for headache injuries is $33,423.
 The median verdict is $11,092.
 Putting this in context, the average award in a personal injury case nationally is approximately $791,756.
 So verdicts in headache cases are 5% of the national average?
 Wow.

 Juries are more inclined to believe older people… or they think young people should just deal with it.
 The median award for those under 18 was a $7,463.
 For plaintiffs between 19 and 39, the median award was $8,858.
 Once you get over 60, the awards rise to $13,454.

 Verdicts in headache cases can exceed a million dollars.
 What do those cases have that the average case does not?
-Those cases usually have three components: (1) an objective head injury, (2) serious property damage, and (3) the testimony of a doctor who believe that (a) the headaches were cause by the accident, and (b) there is no expectation that the plaintiff will get relief from the headaches in the future.
+Those cases usually have three components: (1) an objective head injury, (2) severe property damage, and (3) the testimony of a doctor who believe that (a) the headaches caused by the accident, and (b) there is no expectation that the plaintiff will get relief from the headaches in the future.
 I’m not saying that without these the plaintiff is not seriously injured.
 But being seriously injured and getting a jury verdict commensurate with those injuries is two different things.

-Interestingly, a full 42% of the car accident headache injuries in the study were rear end accidents.
+Interestingly, a full 42% of the car accident headache injuries in the study were rear-end accidents.
 Intersection collisions made up 21% and turning collisions made up another 11%.